 Definition of runner-up

-The expression runner-up is mostly used in poker tournaments.
-The player to win the tournament will be the champion and the player to finish 2nd will be the runner-up.
+The term runner-up is mostly used in poker tournaments.
+The player who wins the tournament is the champion and the player who finishes second is the runner-up.
 Finishing runner-up is a situation that can cause a lot of frustration for poker players.
-On the one hand, runner-up finishes 2nd in a tournament for a large amount of money, so that's good, but on the other hand, by finishing runner-up, you feel that you have come so close to winning.
+On the one hand, the runner-up finishes in 2nd place in a tournament for a lot of money, so that's good, but on the other hand, finishing as a runner-up makes you feel that you came so close to winning.

 Why is it frustrating to finish runner-up?

-Let's take the example of the main event of the World Series of Poker of 2019.
+Let's take the 2019 World Series of Poker main event as an example.
 In this event, the majority of the money was concentrated on the final table.
-The majority of the money awarded to the tournament's scholarship winners was put back on the final table.
-On the runner-up of this event was Dario Sammartino who won 6 million US dollars.
-The winner, Hossein Ensa, won US$10 million, almost double!
-The gap between first and second place in terms of poker money is wide.
-Of course, you have to put it in perspective and say that it's a good result to win 6 million dollars in a poker tournament, but when you're so close to the goal...
+The majority of the money awarded to the tournament's prize winners was on the final table.
+The runner-up in this event was Dario Sammartino who won $6 million USD.
+The winner, Hossein Ensa, took home $10 million USD, almost double!
+The gap between the first and the second place in terms of poker money is big.
+Of course, we have to put it into perspective and say that it is a good result to win 6 million dollars in a poker tournament, but when you are so close to the goal...